Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 To use aggregation, put the fields by which you'd like to group by (zero, one, or several), and fields (at least one) which you'd like to calculate using some aggregate function under the `?a=` section.
 You can also sort the results by one of the fields included in the `?a=` section (`asc` or `desc`) using the `?s=` section, and apply additional filters (see the documentation for the `?q=` section).

 Possible fields:
-* Bitcoin, Bitcoin Cash, Litecoin:
+* Bitcoin, Bitcoin Cash, Litecoin, Bitcoin SV, Dogecoin:
     * [Blocks table](#bitcoin-cashlitecoinmempoolblocks)
         * Group by: date (or week, month, year), version, guessed_miner
         * To calculate: size, stripped_size (except BCH), weight (except BCH), transaction_count, witness_count, input_count, output_count, input_total, input_total_usd, output_total, output_total_usd, fee_total, fee_total_usd, fee_per_kb, fee_per_kb_usd, fee_per_kwu (except BCH), fee_per_kwu_usd (except BCH), cdd_total, generation, generation_usd, reward, reward_usd — possible functions: avg(field), median(field), min(field), max(field), sum(field), count()